Yugoslav torpedo boat T8: World War II

 In April 1941, Yugoslavia entered World War II when it was invaded by the German-led Axis powers.
-At the time of the invasion, T8 was located at the Bay of Kotor along with her sister ship T1 (formerly 76).
-The two boats were formally part of the 3rd Torpedo Division, but they were left at Kotor when the rest of the division was deployed to the central Dalmatian port of Šibenik just prior to the invasion, in accordance with a plan to attack the Italian enclave of Zara in northern Dalmatia, which was quickly cancelled.
-T8 was under repair at the time of the invasion, and was captured by the Italian Navy at the Bay of Kotor shortly after the Yugoslav capitulation and was operated by them under her Yugoslav designation, conducting coastal and second-line escort duties in the Adriatic.
-Second line escort duties were those where she was less likely to be required to engage Allied warships.
-Her guns were replaced by two 76.2 mm L/40 anti-aircraft guns, and her bridge was enclosed.
-She was allocated to Maridalmazia, the military maritime command of Dalmatia (Comando militare maritime della Dalmatia), which was responsible for the area from the northern Adriatic island of Premuda south to the port of Bar in the Italian governorate of Montenegro.
+At the time, T8 was at the Bay of Kotor along with her sister ship T1 (formerly 76).
+They were formally part of the 3rd Torpedo Division, but stayed at Kotor when the rest of the division deployed to the central Dalmatian port of Šibenik just prior to the invasion with plans to attack the Italian enclave of Zara in northern Dalmatia, which were quickly cancelled.
+T8 was under repair, and was captured by the Italian Navy at the Bay of Kotor shortly after the Yugoslav capitulation and put into operation under her Yugoslav designation conducting coastal and second-line escort duties in the Adriatic, where she was less likely to engage Allied warships.
+Her dual-use 66 mm guns were replaced with two 76.2 mm L/40 anti-aircraft guns, and her bridge was enclosed.
+She was allocated to Comando militare maritime della Dalmatia (Maridalmazia), the military maritime command of Dalmatia which was responsible for the area from the northern Adriatic island of Premuda south to the port of Bar in the Italian governorate of Montenegro.

-The Italians capitulated in September 1943, and by this time, T8 was being utilised at Dubrovnik in southern Dalmatia as a guard ship.
+The Italians capitulated in September 1943, by which time T8 was being utilised at Dubrovnik (formerly Ragusa) in southern Dalmatia as a guard ship.
 On 8 September, T8 returned from escorting a convoy to Durazzo in Albania.
-On 9 September she received orders to support Italian Army operations aimed at preventing the Germans from securing the Dalmatian coast, with a secondary role to escort ships with evacuating personnel.
+She received orders the following day to support Italian Army operations aimed at preventing the Germans from securing the Dalmatian coast, with a secondary role to escort ships carrying evacuating personnel.
 At 22:00, the commander of the Dubrovnik Naval District, Capitano di vascello (Note: Capitano di vascello in the Italian navy was equivalent to a contemporary British Royal Navy captain.)
-Alfredo Bernardinelli, came aboard T8 and the boat patrolled to the island of Korčula.
-After providing cover for vessels fleeing from the islands of Korčula and Mljet and the ports of Ploče and Gruž, the boat intended to return to Dubrovnik, but that port had been occupied by the Germans and the boat and its crew faced capture.
-Bernardinelli and the boat's captain decided to escape from the Germans by sailing via the island of Lastovo – where they planned to replenish boiler water – to Italy.
-Around 16:00 on 11 September, while T8 was passing between the islets of Olipa and Jakljan in the Elaphiti Islands off southern Dalmatia, she was attacked by nine German Junkers Ju 87 "Stuka" divebombers and was sunk in a few minutes.
+Alfredo Bernardinelli, came aboard T8 and the boat set out to provide cover for vessels fleeing from the islands of Korčula and Mljet and the ports of Ploče and Gruž.
+They intended to return to Dubrovnik afterwards, but its port was occupied by the Germans and they faced capture if they returned.
+Bernardinelli and the boat's captain decided to evade the Germans by sailing to Italy via the island of Lastovo, where they planned to replenish boiler water.
+Around 16:00 on 11 September, while T8 was passing between the islets of Olipa and Jakljan in the Elaphiti Islands off southern Dalmatia, she was attacked by nine German Junkers Ju 87 "Stuka" divebombers and sank in a few minutes.
 About half of her crew died, along with Bernardinelli and her captain, and many were wounded.
-Survivors were rescued by local Partisans who brought them to Lastovo.
-They were evacuated from Lastovo to Bari in Allied-held Italy on 23 September on the hospital ship Lubiana.
+Survivors were rescued by local Partisans who brought them to Lastovo from where they were evacuated to Bari in Allied-held Italy on 23 September on the hospital ship Lubiana.